FarronF/limerick-council-meetings/meetings/2018/10/22-Meeting of the Home and Social Development Strategic Policy Committee/Minutes - Meeting of the Home and Social Development Strategic Policy Committee - 9th July 2018.md

 Sectoral Interests to be made aware of staff changes.

-**Date of next meeting**: Monday 22nd October 2018 at 3.00pm, Corporate Building, Dooradoyle.---
+**Date of next meeting**: Monday 22nd October 2018 at 3.00pm, Corporate Building, Dooradoyle.
+---